josegonzalez/minui-dropbear-server-pak/README.md

 ### password

 > [!NOTE]
 > TODO: Implement me.
-We need to somehow generate an empty string for a hash and template out the etc/passwd file before mounting it.
+We need to somehow generate a hash for the specified password and template out the etc/passwd file before mounting it.

 Creating a file named `password` will result in the contents of that file being used as the password for the `trimui` user.
-If not specified, the password is set to `onion`.
+If not specified, the password is set to `trimui`.